Home » RECIPES » SAVORY » APPETIZERS » Butter Bean Hummus

 Time: 10 minutes

-This simple Butter Bean Hummus is ultra creamy, flavorful, and takes only 10 minutes to make.
+This simple Butter Bean Hummus is ultra creamy and takes only 10 minutes to make.
+With flavorful notes of lemon, garlic, and smoked paprika, you’ll be dipping, spreading, and scooping this hummus over and over again.

 What Are Butter Beans?